Bubbling phenomenon for semilinear Neumann elliptic equations of critical exponential growth: Introduction

 For the problem \eqref{equg.p}, one can not only exhibit sequences of solutions concentrating at some point on the boundary $\partial\Omega$, but also exhibit sequences of solutions concentrating on higher dimension sets.
 Indeed, Malchiodi and Montenegro \cite{M1,M2,M3} constructed a sequence of solutions producing concentration phenomenon on the $k$-dimensional submanifold $\Gamma$.
 More precisely, if $\Gamma=\partial\Omega$ or $\Gamma$ is an embedded closed minimal submanifold of $\partial\Omega$ and the corresponding Jacobi operator is non-singular, there exists a solution $u_d$ satisfying $u_d\approx w\big(\frac{dist(x,\Gamma)}{d}\big)$ where $w$ is the unique positive, radial solution to the problem:

 0.1cm

 For the critical case $p=\frac{n+2}{n-2}$, the question becomes more complicated.
-Adimurthi and Mancini in \cite{AM} and Wang in \cite{Wang} showed that for $d$ is small, the ground state solution $u_d(P_d)\rightarrow+\infty$ as $d\rightarrow0$ and $u_d$ also exhibits concentration phenomenon, see also \cite{del,NPT,R}.
-For more references therein, one can refer to \cite{LWW,WWY} for details.
-0.1cm
+Adimurthi and Mancini in \cite{AM} and X. Wang in \cite{Wang} showed that for $d$ is small, the ground state solution $u_d(P_d)\rightarrow+\infty$ as $d\rightarrow0$ and $u_d$ also exhibits concentration phenomenon.
+We also refer to the works of Rey \cite{R, Rey1, Rey2}, del Pino \cite{del} and del Pino, Felmer and Wei \cite{del4}, Ni, Pan and Takagi \cite{NPT}, Gui, Wei and Winter \cite{Gui1}, Gui and Ghoussoub \cite{Gui2}, Wei \cite{Wei2, Wei3, Wei4}, Lin, Wang and Wei \cite{LWW}, Wang, Wei and Yan \cite{WWY} and references therein for singular perturbation problems with Neumann boundary conditions.

 An interesting open conjecture related to the above semilinear Neumann elliptic equation states: for any $d>0$, does the non-constant ground state solution of equation \eqref{equg.p} attain its maximum at only one point $P_d\in \partial\Omega$.
 When $\Omega$ is a ball, Lin \cite{LCS} gave a positive answer.
 Applying the method of moving planes to the Neumann elliptic problem, they removed the assumption on $d$ and obtained the following result: 0.2cm